 - The smell is most likely CARBON DIOXIDE trapped between the cover and the water– This is present due to the breakdown process where the enzymes are breaking down organics in the spa.
 This is usually strongest in the 1st month and gets milder with time.
-It should gas off in a couple of minutes.
+It should gas off a few minutes after opening the cover.

-- If it smells like a DIRTY SOCK after the cover has been open a couple of minutes, sniff the filters.
-Most of the time the smell is in the filters.
-Soaking in bleach water should take care of it.
+- If it smells like a DIRTY SOCK after the cover has been open a few minutes, sniff the filters.
+Most of the time, the smell is in the filters.
+Soaking filters in bleach water should take care of it.

 - Wipe down the pillows and the cover with a bleach solution.